AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 **MachineLearningApproach**: The python code that uses a machine-learning approach to estimate the dissimilarity matrix form the ranking data (reading the `click_data.csv` as the input).
 We described this approach in detail in our paper.

-**PairSelectionForDiscriminationTask**: Selecting pairs for the near-threshold discrimination task, as described in our paper
+**PairSelectionForDiscriminationTask**: Selecting pairs for the near-threshold discrimination task, as described in our paper.

 **MainAnalysis**: This code applies all the analysis described in our paper and makes the plots shown in our paper.